Bake a batch of these Sour Cream Cut Out Cookies today ... they're soft and chewy, super delicious, and so easy to make!

 You'll Also Need

 To make this recipe, you’ll need a stand mixer to prepare the dough, a rolling pin, a couple baking sheets, and a baking rack to cool the finished cookies.
-I used this Christmas cookie cutter set ... super affordable and it has every cookie cutter you could ever need (plus some you didn't even think of)!
+I used this Christmas cookie cutter set.
+It's super affordable, and it has every cookie cutter you could ever need (plus some you didn't even think of)!

 If you choose to ice these cookies, you'll also need some squeeze bottles to hold and apply the icing.
 I used a decorating bulb for the thicker icing, and a few of these squeeze bottles for the thinner colored icings.

-The last step is adding the sour cream and the flour.
+- Add sour cream and dry ingredients.
+The last step is adding the sour cream and the flour mixture.
 You are going to alternate them.
-So mix in half the sour cream, then half the flour mixture.
+So mix in half the sour cream, then half the flour.
 Repeat with the remaining sour cream and flour, mixing just until everything is well combined.

 Sour Cream Frosting

-I'd recommend using the frosting if you're decorating the cookies with kids.
-I kept mine white, but you can certainly color it with food coloring, if you prefer.
+- Coloring the Frosting - I used white frosting, but you can easily color it with food coloring, if you prefer.
 This gel food coloring is my fave, and a little goes a long way.

 Easy Cookie Icing

-You will need to make two batches of icing (or more, depending on how many colors you'd like to use): a thicker icing for the lines around the cookies; and a thinner icing for coloring the cookies.
-The thicker icing basically holds the thinner icing in place, and the only difference between the two is that the thicker icing has less milk in it.
+- Make Multiple Batches - You will need to make two batches of icing (or more, depending on how many colors you'd like to use): a thicker icing for the lines around the cookies; and a thinner icing for coloring the cookies.
+The thicker icing holds the thinner icing in place, and the only difference between them is that the thicker icing has less milk in it.

-To decorate the cookies, start by outlining them with the thicker icing.
-I wanted my lines to be white, but you can color the icing if you prefer.
+- Outline the cookies.
+Start by outlining the cookies with the thicker icing.
+I used white for my lines, but you can color the icing if you prefer.
 This Wilton gel food coloring is my favorite.
-(I went for more pastel colors here, but you can definitely get deeper, more traditional colors with this coloring.)
+(I went for more pastel colors here, but you can definitely get deeper, more traditional colors with this set, too.)

+- Spread the icing.
 Use a toothpick to gently spread the icing into any hard-to-reach corners.
-Less is more!

 Storing the Cookies

 Store these Sour Cream Cut Out Cookies in an airtight container.
-They'll stay fresh for about a week ... if they last that long!
+They'll stay fresh for about a week (if they last that long0!
 You can also freeze the cookies.
 Freeze them in a single layer first, then transfer them to a storage container using parchment or waxed paper between the layers of cookies.

 Related Recipes